NellWatson/Bounder/docs/readme.txt

 Bounder is your first defense against such liabilities, through live geofencing.

-The code was developed for a proprietary project, but we have decided to open source it in the interests AI safety and safeguarding the global community.
+The code was developed as a proprietary project, but we have decided to open source it in the interests AI safety and safeguarding the global community.

 Project by @NellWatson, @anishmohammed, and Aleksandr Tuchkov.